steveschnepp/blog.pwkf.org/_posts/2022-09-18-always-optimize-for-dummies.md

 The last `player_x = clamped_player_x` is particularly interesting, as it clearly shows that this assigment is one to a different scope.
 Therefore it has its own line with the 1SLOC rule number 3.

+One can also pedantically argue about the `middle()` function breaking 1SLOC, and I agree.
+I didn't notice at first, but upon reading the code some months later I admit that it took me longer than expected to understand it.
+Sure, the function is pretty obvious in itself, but still.

+That previous statement is a testament to the fact that **naming things correctly** is what helps understanding the most.
+Which is the whole point of 1SLOC.

+Q.E.D.